ctf0/Lingo/README.md

 ## Features

-- add/remove "vendor/locale/file/item"
+- add/remove "vendor/locale/file/item".
 - show guiding steps while adding new vendor for better UX.
-- validate for "vendor/locale/file" existence on the fly
+- validate for "vendor/locale/file" existence on the fly.
-- use localeStorage to remember opened "tab/vendor/files"
+- use localeStorage to remember opened "tab/vendor/files".
-- show/hide different elements to avoid noise & keep the user focused
+- show/hide different elements to avoid noise & keep the user focused.
-- support up to 3 levels deep on nested keys
+- support up to 3 levels deep on nested keys.
+- copy translation key by clicking on it.

 ## Usage